jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## Scheduled pickup time

 Getting back to our computer engineer, Gort has a solution for the pickup time sorting issue.
-He adds a column to store the equivalent server to convert the location time to a local server time.
-If all times are expressed as a local server time, then the comparison works.
+He adds a column to store the equivalent server time with each dropoff.
+Now the comparison between dropoff times work, and the sort looks correct.

 | Pickup time | Location | Server Time|
 |--|--|--|